btch/bazarr-qc/README.md

-# Subtitle Offset & Language Validator for Bazarr
+# Subtitle QC based on offset value from audio-sync

-This script automates the post-processing of downloaded subtitles in Bazarr.
+This script automates the blacklisting of downloaded subtitles in Bazarr.
 It checks:

 - ✅ Subtitle-to-video sync accuracy (based on Bazarr logs)
 - ✅ Detected subtitle language vs. expected language
-- ❌ Automatically blacklists mismatched or out-of-sync subtitles via Bazarr’s API
+- ✅ Automatically blacklists out-of-sync subtitles and start a search for new. (configurable acceptable amount)

 ---

 ## 📂 Files

-- `extract_sync_offsets.py`: Main Python script that performs offset and language checks.
+- `extract_sync_offsets.py`: Main Python script that performs offset-extraction, blacklisting and language checks.
 - `postprocess.sh`: Bash wrapper that passes arguments from Bazarr and triggers the Python script.

 ---